veighnsche/cukerust/.docs/01_hybrid_ts_rust_vscode_extension.md

 - Minimize data crossing the TS⇄WASM boundary.
 Prefer batched JSON or binary buffers.
 - Keep WASM CPU‑bound; all I/O stays in TS.
-- Profile with `--inspect` and flamegraphs to decide if an N‑API switch is warranted later.
+- Profile with `--inspect` and flamegraphs to identify and tune CPU hotspots.